-- 1. Open all data collection/entry systems (i.e. REDCap, Salesforce, and possibly SPARS) - 2.
+- 1. Open all data collection/entry systems (i.e. REDCap & Salesforce) - 2.
 View Check-in Dashboard/Check-in List View - a.
 Determine which clients need to be contacted, noting their client ID - 3.
 Once the check-in clients are determined, look up contact info based on client ID in REDCap - 4.
 Attempt to contact client - 5.
 Introduce yourself and verify the client's identity: